ytmytm/geos-atari/README-Atari.md

 ### Time and date

 There is no CIA time-of-day (TOD) clock, timekeeping is done by counting vertical blank interrupts.
-During banked operations a short interrupt routine is called and some of these events may be lost.
+During banked operations a short interrupt routine is called that doesn't advance seconds.

-TOD clock from CIA#1 is emulated by converting current time into BCD and storing into $DC08-$DC0A, where DeskTop reads it directly.
+TOD clock from CIA#1 is emulated by converting current time into BCD and storing it back into $DC08-$DC0A (as if it came from CIA chip), where DeskTop reads it directly.

 There is no support for an alarm clock.
 It's tied to CIA TOD clock hardware feature.
 The system doesn't provide any function to set the alarm (it's done in hardware by a Desk Accessory) you can only choose if/how it should react to the alarm.